veeral-patel/true-positive/docs/integrations/create_cases_from_email.md

 Cases created from emails sent to your inbound address will be initialized with the case template you choose and will be marked as created by the default creator you choose.

+### Create your first case via email

+Now, copy your generated inbound address and send an email, any email, to it.
+You can include the inbound address as one of several recipients, or add it to the CC or BCC fields.

+In under a minute, you should receive an email with a link to your newly created case.
+We also attach the original email as a file to the created case, and add a comment to the case, indicating it was created via email.

+> You won't be able to access the created case unless you're:<br />
+> (1) the inbound address's default creator
+> (2) one of the inbound address's case template's default users
+> (3) or a member of one of the inbound address's case template's default groups

+### Forward emails from an existing mailbox

 ## Update an inbound address